Microsoft/azure-docs.pt-pt/articles/security-center/security-center-incident.md

 * [Alertas de segurança no Centro de Segurança Azure.](security-center-alerts-overview.md)
 * [Gerir alertas de segurança](security-center-managing-and-responding-alerts.md)
 * [Guia de Operações e Planeamento do Centro de Segurança do Azure](security-center-planning-and-operations-guide.md)
-* [Blogue de Segurança do Azure](https://blogs.msdn.com/b/azuresecurity/) – Encontre mensagens do blogue acerca da segurança e conformidade do Azure.